Circle Chords

 Other important lines are:

-- A chord that passes through the center is called a Diameter
+- A chord that passes through the center is a Diameter

-- A line that "just touches" the circle as it passes by is called a Tangent
+- A line that just touches the circle at one point is a Tangent

-- A line that cuts the circle at two points is called a Secant
+- A line that cuts the circle at two points is a Secant

-- And a part of the circumference is called an Arc
+- And a part of the circumference is an Arc

 Circle Chord Theorems

-Bisect: A radius that is perpendicular (at right angles) to a chord bisects the chord (cuts it into two equal halves).
+Bisect: A radius that's perpendicular (at right angles) to a chord bisects the chord (cuts it into two equal halves).

 lengths "a" are equal